emiliendilly/website/content/courses/_index.md

 <div style="padding-top: 5px;"></div>

-- Our new paper has just been published in Journal of Mechanics and Physics of Solids see : https://emiliendilly.github.io/website/papers/paper2/ and https://doi.org/10.1016/j.jmps.2025.106402 !! :)
+- Our new paper has just been published in Journal of Mechanics and Physics of Solids see : on this [website](https://emiliendilly.github.io/website/papers/paper2/) and on [publisher's site](https://doi.org/10.1016/j.jmps.2025.106402) !! :)

 <div style="padding-top: 20px;"></div>